Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ## Install K8s cluster
 **To install the K8s cluster, run the following commands:**

-Clone cortx-re repository and change directory to `cortx-re/solutions/kubernetes`
+-  Clone cortx-re repository and change directory to `cortx-re/solutions/kubernetes`
 ```
 # git clone https://github.com/Seagate/cortx-re && cd $PWD/cortx-re/solutions/kubernetes
 ```

-To create the host file and change the root user password with your system password, run the following command
+-  To create the host file and change the root user password with your system password, run the following command
 ```
 # echo "hostname=$(hostname),user=root,pass=rootuserpassword" > hosts && cat hosts
 ```

-Execute `cluster-setup.sh` to setup K8s cluster on your VM.
+-  Execute `cluster-setup.sh` to setup K8s cluster on your VM.
-If you want to run pods on to the master node as well, pass the first input parameter for `cluster-setup.sh` script as true.
+-  If you want to run pods on to the master/primary node as well, pass the first input parameter for `cluster-setup.sh` script as true.
-If you have single node cluster, pass the input parameter as true.
+-  If you have single node cluster, pass the input parameter as true.

 ```
 # ./cluster-setup.sh true